brotatotes/bht-automation/bht gen 3/Matthew/Chapter 15/Matthew 15 8 bht.md

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-19-2023 23:48:30
+- Timestamp: 12-25-2023 20:31:55
 - Choicest Prompt: "choicest prompt v0.4"
 - BHT Prompt: "bht prompt v0.8"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 83
+- BHT Word Count: 84
-- BHT Commentary Usage: 38.33%
+- BHT Commentary Usage: 30.36%
-- BHT Quality Score: 1.4458839917988535
+- BHT Quality Score: 1.5134666325888408
 - Generate Attempts: 5 / 5
-- ChatGPT injected words (60):
+- ChatGPT injected words (56):
-	['a', 'acts', 'and', 'are', 'as', 'authentic', 'by', 'close', 'commandments', 'devotion', 'displays', 'equating', 'exposes', 'external', 'faith', 'for', 'genuine', 'god', 'heart', 'him', 'in', 'is', 'isaiah', 'it', 'just', 'lack', 'leaders', 'love', 'made', 'man', 'meaningless', 'nature', 'not', 'of', 'outward', 'over', 'own', 'piety', 'portion', 'prioritizing', 'rebuked', 'religious', 'reminder', 'render', 'requires', 'reveals', 'rituals', 's', 'serves', 'shallow', 'that', 'the', 'their', 'they', 'this', 'to', 'traditions', 'true', 'with', 'worship']
+	['a', 'about', 'and', 'asserts', 'because', 'church', 'close', 'commandments', 'contradicting', 'devotion', 'divine', 'elevated', 'exposes', 'for', 'from', 'god', 'heart', 'highlighting', 'in', 'is', 'isaiah', 'israel', 'it', 'leaders', 'level', 'men', 'nature', 'need', 'nominal', 'observance', 'of', 'perpetual', 'promises', 'punishment', 'quote', 'relevance', 'religious', 'requirements', 's', 'salvation', 'self', 'serving', 'sincere', 'superficial', 'that', 'the', 'their', 'they', 'this', 'threats', 'to', 'true', 'vain', 'warns', 'was', 'worship']
-- ChatGPT injected words (significant words only) (37):
+- ChatGPT injected words (significant words only) (39):
-	['acts', 'authentic', 'close', 'commandments', 'devotion', 'displays', 'equating', 'exposes', 'external', 'faith', 'genuine', 'god', 'heart', 'isaiah', 'lack', 'leaders', 'love', 'man', 'meaningless', 'nature', 'outward', 'piety', 'portion', 'prioritizing', 'rebuked', 'religious', 'reminder', 'render', 'requires', 'reveals', 'rituals', 's', 'serves', 'shallow', 'traditions', 'true', 'worship']
+	['asserts', 'church', 'close', 'commandments', 'contradicting', 'devotion', 'divine', 'elevated', 'exposes', 'god', 'heart', 'highlighting', 'isaiah', 'israel', 'leaders', 'level', 'men', 'nature', 'need', 'nominal', 'observance', 'perpetual', 'promises', 'punishment', 'quote', 'relevance', 'religious', 'requirements', 's', 'salvation', 'self', 'serving', 'sincere', 'superficial', 'threats', 'true', 'vain', 'warns', 'worship']

 ### Logs
-- Attempt 1 BHT: In Matthew 15:8, Jesus quotes from Isaiah to confront the religious leaders who prioritize man-made traditions over the true worship of God.
-The passage from Isaiah speaks not only to the immediate context of Jesus' time but also to the timeless nature of the Church.
-It exposes the shallow nature of their rituals and the insincerity of their worship, which lacks love, faith, and genuine devotion to God.
-Their external displays of piety are empty when their hearts are far from Him.
-This serves as a reminder that true worship requires an intimate relationship with God, rather than mere adherence to outward rituals.
+- Attempt 1 BHT: The passage in Matthew 15:8 cites the portion of Isaiah that speaks of the punishment of nominal Israel and the salvation of the true Israel of God.
+It conveys the threats and promises that are applicable to all times of the Church.
+By equating the commandments of men with God's requirements, the religious leaders rendered their worship empty and revealed the superficiality of their countless observances.
+This exemplified their disregard for the divine law and their self-seeking nature.
+It is clear that true worship requires a heart that is close to God and not solely focused on outward rituals.
+Isaiah aptly describes this when he says, Their heart they have removed far from me.
-- 🔄 Matthew 15:8 (attempt 1, 103 words, 39.44% quotes quality score: 1.4569706711429213, V2 normalized quality score: 39.79, commentator tiers 1-3: 22.65%, 20.96%, 56.39%)
+- 🔄 Matthew 15:8 (attempt 1, 115 words, 32.89% quotes quality score: 1.5470921892259957, V2 normalized quality score: 42.78, commentator tiers 1-3: 27.44%, 25.89%, 46.67%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
 	- VERSE_REF FOUND IN BHT!
 	- 'PASSAGE' FOUND IN BHT!
-- Attempt 2 BHT: The portion of Isaiah quoted in Matthew 15:8 exposes the shallow nature of the religious leaders' rituals and the insincerity of their worship.
-By putting man-made traditions on the same level as God's commandments, their worship becomes empty and meaningless.
-Their outward displays of piety do not reflect a genuine love, faith, or fear of God.
-True worship requires a heart that is close to God, not just outward acts of devotion.
-This verse serves as a reminder to prioritize an authentic and intimate relationship with God over religious rituals.
+- Attempt 2 BHT: The citation from Isaiah highlights the punishment of nominal Israel and the salvation of the true Israel of God.
+It emphasizes that God's threats and promises are relevant throughout the history of the Church.
+By regarding the commandments of men as equal to God's requirements, the religious leaders rendered their worship worthless, exposing their shallow observances.
+This reveals their lack of love, faith, and fear for God, as their hearts were fixated on the world and their own desires.
+True worship demands a heart that is sincerely close to God.
-- 🔄 Matthew 15:8 (attempt 2, 91 words, 36.92% quotes quality score: 1.5073316408766488, V2 normalized quality score: 41.46, commentator tiers 1-3: 25.19%, 15.89%, 58.92%)
+- 🔄 Matthew 15:8 (attempt 2, 92 words, 32.79% quotes quality score: 1.4875064310110344, V2 normalized quality score: 40.8, commentator tiers 1-3: 28.79%, 19.75%, 51.46%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-	- VERSE_REF FOUND IN BHT!
-	- 'VERSE' FOUND IN BHT!
-- Attempt 3 BHT: The religious leaders in this passage render their worship vain by elevating man-made traditions to the same level as God's commandments.
-Their multitude of observances is exposed as shallow and devoid of true devotion to God.
-Their external acts of piety lack genuine love, faith, and fear of Him.
-The heart behind their worship is far from God, highlighting the necessity of cultivating a sincere and intimate relationship with Him.
-This serves as a crucial reminder that true worship goes beyond outward rituals and requires a genuine connection with the Lord.
+- Attempt 3 BHT: The quote from Isaiah warns about the punishment of nominal Israel and the salvation of the true Israel of God.
+It asserts the perpetual relevance of God's threats and promises in the Church.
+The religious leaders' worship was vain because they elevated the commandments of men to the level of divine requirements, contradicting the observance of God's commandments.
+This exposes their superficial and self-serving nature, highlighting the need for sincere devotion and a heart that is close to God in worship.
-- 🔄 Matthew 15:8 (attempt 3, 93 words, 29.69% quotes quality score: 1.4726321847456454, V2 normalized quality score: 40.31, commentator tiers 1-3: 25.72%, 14.17%, 60.11%)
+- 🔄 Matthew 15:8 (attempt 3, 84 words, 30.36% quotes quality score: 1.5134666325888408, V2 normalized quality score: 41.67, commentator tiers 1-3: 30.65%, 20.15%, 49.2%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-	- 'PASSAGE' FOUND IN BHT!
-- Attempt 4 BHT: In this portion of Isaiah, the religious leaders are rebuked for prioritizing man-made traditions over the true worship of God.
-Their external acts of piety lack genuine devotion and love for Him.
-By equating their own commandments with God's, they render their worship meaningless.
-This exposes the shallow nature of their rituals and reveals their lack of true faith.
-It serves as a reminder that authentic worship requires a heart that is close to God, not just outward displays of devotion.
+- Attempt 4 BHT: The citation from Isaiah reveals the punishment of nominal Israel alongside the salvation of the true Israel of God.
+It emphasizes the perpetual application of God's threats and promises in the Church.
+The religious leaders' worship was rendered futile as they elevated the commandments of men, exposing the emptiness of their numerous observances.
+Their lack of genuine love, faith, and fear for God meant their hearts were far from Him, highlighting the importance of heartfelt devotion and a close relationship with God in true worship.
-- 🔄 Matthew 15:8 (attempt 4, 83 words, 38.33% quotes quality score: 1.4458839917988535, V2 normalized quality score: 39.42, commentator tiers 1-3: 24.0%, 15.48%, 60.51%)
+- 🔄 Matthew 15:8 (attempt 4, 86 words, 25.86% quotes quality score: 1.5091055670103202, V2 normalized quality score: 41.52, commentator tiers 1-3: 30.06%, 20.33%, 49.6%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 5 BHT: The religious leaders in Matthew 15:8 are rebuked for prioritizing man-made traditions over the true worship of God.
-Their multitude of observances is exposed as shallow and devoid of genuine devotion.
-By elevating their own commandments to the same level as God's, their worship becomes empty and meaningless.
-This passage serves as a reminder that true worship requires a heart that is close to God, rather than mere adherence to outward rituals.
-It emphasizes the importance of an intimate and sincere relationship with Him.
+- Attempt 5 BHT: The citation from Isaiah warns about the punishment of nominal Israel and the salvation of the true Israel of God.
+It highlights the enduring relevance of God's threats and promises in the Church.
+The religious leaders' worship was in vain as they placed the commandments of men on par with divine requirements, exposing their shallow adherence to countless observances.
+This highlights the need for sincere worship, where the heart is close to God, rather than being consumed by worldly desires.
-- 🔄 Matthew 15:8 (attempt 5, 85 words, 41.27% quotes quality score: 1.3645903924092235, V2 normalized quality score: 36.72, commentator tiers 1-3: 27.63%, 14.27%, 58.11%)
+- 🔄 Matthew 15:8 (attempt 5, 81 words, 36.67% quotes quality score: 1.507392749787379, V2 normalized quality score: 41.46, commentator tiers 1-3: 31.49%, 21.46%, 47.05%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-	- VERSE_REF FOUND IN BHT!
-	- 'PASSAGE' FOUND IN BHT!
-- ✅ Matthew 15:8 bht prompt v0.8 (83 words, 38.33% quotes)
+- ✅ Matthew 15:8 bht prompt v0.8 (84 words, 30.36% quotes)
-- quality score: 1.4458839917988535, V2 normalized quality score: 39.42, commentator tiers 1-3: 24.0%, 15.48%, 60.51%)
+- quality score: 1.5134666325888408, V2 normalized quality score: 41.67, commentator tiers 1-3: 30.65%, 20.15%, 49.2%)